knutopia/Modlogr/README.md

 */etc/monit/monitrc* is the monit control file

-Bash script files in */usr/local/bin/*
+Bash script files in */home/pi/Modlogr/scripts*
+* *install.sh* moves the *monitrc* file into */etc/monit* where the monit utility expects it
 * *starter.sh* starts recording audio
 * *recordAudio.sh* contains the ffmpeg call doing the actual recording, with hardware-specific parameters
 * *stopper.sh* stops recording by sending a SIGTERM signal to the recording process
+* *processRawAudio.sh* processes raw audio files, splitting into 1-hour aiff files and then resaving as flac, grouped in subfolders
+* *processStepOne.sh* is called by processRawAudio.sh to split raw audio files into chunks
+* *processStepTwo.sh* is called by processRawAudio.sh to re-save the smaller audio files
 * *sourceCheck.sh* checks availability of audio interface
 * *isRecordingActive* checks if the recording process is running, used by starter.sh and by LEDhandler.sh
-* *LEDhandler.sh* updates the status LEDprocessRawAudio.sh processes raw audio files, splitting into 1-hour aiff files and then resaving as flac, grouped in subfolders
+* *LEDhandler.sh* updates the status LED
+* *mindLogFolderSize* checks the size of */home/pi/Modlogr/logs* and trims the log files when the size gets too large
 * *deleteOldRecordings.sh* (not used yet:) will delete the oldest subfolder of recordings in /home/pi/processedRecordings to free up disk space

 Directories for Recordings